NEWFOUNDLAND PONY CONSERVANCY CENTER

 The Equus Survival Trust lists the Newfoundland Pony as critically endangered,

-with less than 400 in the world and less than 40 in the USA,
+with fewer than 600 in the world and fewer than 60 in the USA,

-over half of which are under our umbrella of protection in our foster network.
+many of which are under our umbrella of protection in our Newfoundland Pony network.

 Picture